-When preparing to travel you should be praying with your child.
+Next, hit the road (or the skies).
 I remember my father always stopping to pray with us before we pulled out of the driveway.
-He asked the Lord to bless us and keep us safe from any danger we may face.
+He asked God to bless us and keep us safe from any danger we may face.
 Now I do the same thing with my family.

-When facing a big challenge.
 Perhaps it’s a big test at school.
 Moving and switching to a new school.
 Overcoming a big fear.
 Standing up to a bully on the playground.
-Our children should know that prayer is the first step in facing a big challenge.
+Model to children that prayer is the first step when facing any big challenge.